Sultan King

 The Sultan King is a popular durian cultivar, particularly in Southeast Asia, specifically Malaysia.
-Renowned for its distinct flavor and creamy texture, it is often considered a top-tier durian variety.

 The Sultan King durian originated in Bukit Merah, a town located on the border between Penang and Perak states in Malaysia.
 It was officially registered with the Department of Agriculture in 1934 under the cultivar code "D24".

 History

 The Sultan King durian was originally known as a luxury fruit because it was only available for a short season and was traditionally reserved for Malaysian sultans.
 The durian's name comes from its royal association with the Malaysian state rulers.

 Characteristics

 Flavor and texture

 D24 durians are known for their sweet and slightly bitter taste, offering a complex flavor profile that balances sweetness with a subtle tang.
-Some describe hints of caramel or buttery taste, adding to its luxurious flavor.
 The flesh has a soft and creamy texture that ranges from sticky to moist.

 Appearance

 It is typically small to medium-sized, weighing between 1.5 and 2 kilograms.
 The fruit often has an ellipsoidal or even heart-shaped form with a short stem and is covered in sharp, pointed spikes.
-It can sometimes display bulbous, curved bumps on one side, giving it an uneven appearance.
 The husk color ranges from green to brown to yellow.